Why, when and how you should drink water during a marathon

 And it’s not just the big day that requires the correct level of hydration.
 It’s important in your training too.
 That’s the time to work out exactly how much water helps your performance.

 And after a hard day pounding the pavement you’ll find a few cool swigs of refreshing Buxton Water can really help speed up your recovery times.
 This is especially true after the big race, when every sinew, fibre, muscle and bone in your body will be screaming “We did it.
 We did it.
 Now can we have a lie down please?”

 So, at the Virgin Money London Marathon, get your game face on, stay hydrated and show the streets of the capital who’s boss.

 See more hydration tips on Buxton.com

 Water contributes to the maintenance of normal physical and cognitive function and normal regulation of body temperature.
-At least 2L of water, from all sources, should be consumed per day, as part of a healthy diet and lifestyle
+At least two litres of water, from all sources, should be consumed per day, as part of a healthy diet and lifestyle.